somervda/timeGps/README.md

 These are the various services run a raspberry pi to support getting the current time and location.
 It uses Real time clock hardware (DS3231) to syncronize the system clock on startup.
 It uses a NEO-6M gps to get the Latitude and Longitude and store them in a gps.json file.
 The system clock and gps.json ifo is made available to AI LLM agents using the mcpTime and mcpGPS services.

 ## Deamon services setup

+The time sync and GPS logging services are run as background systemd deamons.

 ### gpsLogger
 copy gpsLogger.service to /etc/systemd/system